Francis Asbury: Childhood and adolescence

 Soon after the family moved to Great Barr, in May 1748, Asbury's older sister, Sarah, died; he was less than three years old.
 Asbury wrote later that his mother Eliza was "very much a woman of the world"; with his sister's death, she "sank into deep distress....from which she was not relieved for many years," and was living "in a very, dark, dark, dark, day and place".
 A few years later she found a renewed Christian faith as itinerant preachers, either Baptist or Methodists, visited Barr on a revival circuit.
 From then on she began to read the Bible every day and encouraged her son to do so as well.

 Eliza's deep faith may not have been shared by her husband, who seemed to have problems, possibly drink or gambling.
 Francis Asbury described his father as "industrious."
 The husband supported his wife in her faith and witness: he allowed Methodist meetings to be held each Sunday in the cottage.

 During Asbury's childhood the West Midlands was undergoing massive changes as the industrial revolution swept through the area.
-Waves of workers migrated into the area, attracted by jobs in the growing factories and workshops in Birmingham and the Black Country of the mines.
+Waves of workers migrated into the area, attracted by jobs in the growing factories and workshops in Birmingham and the mines of the Black Country.
 The Asburys lived in a cottage tied to a public house, on a main route between the mines and the factories.
 They would have been aware of the drinking, gambling, poverty and poor behaviour prevalent in the area.

 Francis Asbury attended a local endowed school in Snail's Green, a nearby hamlet.
 He did not get on well with his fellow pupils who ridiculed him because of his mother's religious beliefs.
 During the 1740s there had been widespread anti-Methodist rioting in Wednesbury and the surrounding area, and into the 1750s a great deal of persecution.
 Nor did he like his teacher and left school at the first opportunity.